 The Governing Body reviews the reserve levels of the Academy annually at the year-end and as a part of its medium term budget planning.
 This review encompasses the nature of the income and expenditure streams, the need to match income with commitments and the nature of reserves.
 Governors determine what the level of uncommitted reserves should be.
 The aim is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-Reserves are also held to 'smooth out' any year by year variation in student numbers so as to secure a stable and committed staff body.
+Reserves are also held to "smooth out" any year by year variation in student numbers so as to secure a stable and committed staff body.

 As a part of its monitoring of in-year financial performance the Governing Body reviews the forecast impact on reserves and considers this as a part of its medium term financial planning.
-During 2012 the Governing Body planned to establish a relatively high level of restricted general reserves at the year-end in order to enable it to both manage unforeseen emergencies and also to enable planned use over the medium term to mitigate against anticipated budget shortfalls.
-As at 31 August 2012, the Academy held total restricted general funds of £336k which it plans to use in part as a component of that medium term financial plan.
+During 2013 the Governing Body planned to establish a relatively high level of restricted general reserves at the year-end in order to enable it to both manage unforeseen emergencies and also to enable planned use over the medium term to mitigate against anticipated budget shortfalls.
+As at 31 August 2013, the Academy held total restricted general funds of £640k which it plans to use in part as a component of that medium term financial plan.

 Under Accounting Standard FRS17 it is necessary to charge projected deficits on the Local Government Pension Scheme that is provided for our non-teaching staff to a specific restricted reserve.
-As at 31 August 2012 the deficit on this reserve amounted to £770k.
+As at 31 August 2013 the deficit on this reserve amounted to £771k.
 It should be noted however that this does not present the Academy with a current liquidity problem.
 Contributions to the pension scheme are being increased over the next few years in order to reduce the deficit.

-In addition the Academy held £16,158k restricted fixed asset funds as at 31 August 2012.
-The fixed asset fund reflects both the funding received for capital investment purposes and the depreciated costs of assets.
-The balance available, excluding the tangible fixed assets, amounts to £47k.
+In addition the Academy held £16,010k restricted fixed asset funds as at 31 August 2013.
+The fixed asset fund reflects both the funding received for capital investment purposes and the depreciation costs of assets.
+The balance available after accounting for future year depreciation costs amounts to £109k.
 This can be used for future capital investment.

-Unrestricted funds show a surplus of £577k
+Unrestricted funds at 31 August 2013 show a surplus of £607k